iterative/dvc.org/content/docs/user-guide/data-management/track-sync-data.md

-# Track and Sync Versioned Data
+# Track and Sync Versioned Data & Models

 The fundamental workflow of most <abbr>DVC projects</abbr> includes the following **basic operations**.
 These can be performed directly (as we cover